-To implement the Six Year Roads Programme set out under Table 7.5 and to work towards the implementation of the Medium to Long Term Roads Objectives under Table 7.6 where feasible and subject to funding.
+To implement the 6-year Roads Programme set out under Tables 7.5 and 7.6 and to work towards the implementation of the medium-longer roads programme where feasible and subject to funding.

 To work with the relevant transport agencies to ensure that all road and street network proposals have regard to pertaining environmental conditions and sensitivities including biodiversity, protected species and designated sites and incorporate appropriate avoidance and mitigation measures as part of any environmental assessments.